Hydration and Sodium for Hot Runs: A Dew Point-First Plan That Avoids Overdrinking

 Why dew point changes hydration risk

-Dew point is a shortcut for how "full" the air already is with moisture.
-NOAA and the NWS publish a runner-friendly comfort scale:
+Dew point is a quick read on how full the air already is with moisture.
+NOAA and the NWS publish a runner-friendly version:

 | Dew point | Typical feel | What it means for sweat |